Chikulamayembe dynasty

 The Chikulamayembe are a dynasty of kings established among the Tumbuka people in the Nkhamanga-Henga area of Northern Malawi.
-The Chikulamayembe originally ruled from around 1805, becoming weaker from the 1830s and losing power by the 1870s and their dynasty was re-established in 1907.
+The dynasty is conventionally dated from around 1805, weakening from the 1830s under pressure from Swahili traders and collapsing under the Ngoni invasions of the mid-nineteenth century, before being formally restored by the colonial administration in 1907.
+A rival scholarly account, discussed below, dates the same events differently and identifies the dynasty's founder as the son, rather than a nephew, of the trader-chief Mlowoka.

-The origin of the Chikulamayembe
+Origins

-The Tumbuka people
+The Tumbuka before the Balowoka

 The Tumbuka people probably entered the area between the Luangwa valley and northern Lake Malawi in the 15th century.
-At the start of the 18th century, they formed a number of groups, most of which lived in homesteads growing Finger millet and herding goats and sheep.
+At the start of the 18th century, they formed a number of groups, most of which lived in homesteads growing finger millet and herding goats and sheep.
 These were thinly scattered over the plateau between the Luangwa valley and Lake Malawi, in small, independent communities with limited central organisation.
-One group, the Henga, occupied the Henga Valley north of Rumphi; another, the Phoka lived south of the Nyika Plateau.
-In the 18th century, the Luangwa valley, the plains south of the Nyika Plateau and the Henga valley had significant elephant populations and the Henga, and Phoka people of these areas had local chiefs with status but limited authority.
+One group, the Henga, occupied the Henga Valley north of Rumphi; another, the Phoka, lived south of the Nyika Plateau.
+By the 18th century, the Luangwa valley, the plains south of the Nyika Plateau and the Henga valley held significant elephant populations, and the Henga and Phoka people of these areas had local chiefs with status but limited authority.